 SysML is a graphical modeling language used to describe systems.
 Due to the flexible nature of SysML, it may be used to model large systems which contain a mix of mechanical systems, electrical systems, software, data flows, people, natural objects, and facilities.
 SysML attempts to resolve the varying requirements of complex systems to ensure maximum usability.
 The stated purpose of SysML is to control large systems with multiple configurations with changing requirements and infrastructure.

-Model-based systems engineering encompasses the discipline of methodically defining customer needs and the requirements associated with those needs.
-This is a holistic process involving all aspects of a product from conceptualization to decommissioning.
+Model-based systems engineering involves methodically defining customer needs and the requirements associated with those needs.
+This holistic process involves all aspects of a product, from conceptualization to decommissioning.
 The International Council on Systems Engineering, INCOSE, was formed to assist in allowing this emerging field to become a mainstream design tool .

-Model-based systems engineering makes use of interconnected models to represent a completed system .
-The interrelations between these models are of interest to designers as interface points tend to drive design decisions.
+Model-based systems engineering uses interconnected models to represent a completed system .
+The interrelations between these models interest designers as interface points tend to drive design decisions.
 Ulrich writes that all interacting components must be connected using some form of physical interface .
-It is therefore incumbent upon the designer to have a logical, organized system of defining product subassembly interfaces within a model.
+It is, therefore, incumbent upon the designer to have a logical, organized system of defining product subassembly interfaces within a model.

-Following the formation of INCOSE, many engineering design methodologies have been standardized in the field of systems engineering.
+Following the formation of INCOSE, many engineering design methodologies have been standardized in systems engineering.
 As system complexity continues to grow because of emerging technologies, it has become necessary to improve modeling techniques to accommodate large systems engineering projects.
 After much development, a modeling system based on Universal Modeling Language was created.
-This modeling systems was named “Systems Modeling Language. ”
+This modeling system was named “Systems Modeling Language. ”